Sexual Offences 2026: Balance of 'Only Yes is Yes' and New Defences

 Penitentiary Consequences

 Beyond prison, the law has toughened accessory penalties: mandatory probation after prison, disqualification for any profession involving contact with minors, and lifelong inclusion in the Central Registry of Sexual Offenders.
-Effective criminal defense not only seeks acquittal but also to minimize these "civil deaths" in case of conviction.
+Effective criminal defence not only seeks acquittal but also to minimise these "civil deaths" in case of conviction.

 Need a criminal defence lawyer?